gurjeevanmalhi/gurjeevanmalhi/README.md

 ## Hey there 👋

-- 🌱 I’m currently a Senior Business Data Analyst.
+- I’m currently a Senior Business Analyst.
-- 🔭 I'm working on a project analyzing sales data for a Global Electronics Retailer.
+- I'm working on a project analyzing sales data for a Global Electronics Retailer.
-- ⚡ You can view my portfolio [here](https://mavenanalytics.io/profile/gurjeevanmalhi).
+- You can view my showcase portfolio [here]([https://mavenanalytics.io/profile/gurjeevanmalhi](https://mavenshowcase.com/profile/e85163e0-1051-70c0-a65c-4004b9713afb)).
-- 📫 You can also find me on [LinkedIn](https://www.linkedin.com/in/gurjeevanmalhi/).
+- You can also find me on [LinkedIn](https://www.linkedin.com/in/gurjeevanmalhi/).

 <!--
 **gurjeevanmalhi/gurjeevanmalhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.